 These scales were created to assess male pattern baldness and female pattern baldness.
 These scales represent the gradual hair loss associated with pattern baldness.
 Most people’s hair loss journeys will resemble the stages of hair loss indicated in the Hamilton-Norwood Scale and the Ludwig Scale.
 After determining the extent of hair loss using these scales, a personalized treatment plan can be suggested to the clients.

 Barley Microneedle Hair Transplant

-If genetic hair loss runs in your family and you want to treat it with hair restoration and hair transplant procedures, Barley hospital can assist you.
+If is hair loss genetic in your family and you want to treat it with hair restoration and hair transplant procedures, Barley Hospital can assist you.
 At Barley, our hair experts will consult with you to assess the level of hair loss using the above-mentioned scales and then recommend a plan based on your needs and preferences.
 Our Microneedle method is the most effective way to treat pattern baldness.
 Barley experts use implanter pen technology to maximize hair transplant results by taking healthy grafts and planting them in the affected area.
 Microneedle hair transplant is a permanent hair restoration solution for men and women with pattern baldness.